aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheGdbReadWriteSplittingPlugin.md

 ## Using the GDB Read/Write Splitting Plugin against non-GDB clusters

 The GDB Read/Write Splitting Plugin can be used against Aurora clusters and RDS clusters.
 However, since these cluster types are single-region clusters, setting a home region does not make much sense.
+In these cases, use the original [Read/Write Splitting Plugin](./UsingTheReadWriteSplittingPlugin.md) instead.

 Verify plugin compatibility within your driver configuration using the [compatibility guide](../Compatibility.md).